Joseph P. Kalt: Indigenous governance and development

 In 1986, Kalt was approached by the Crow Tribe of Montana to provide pro bono advice on the Tribe’s energy-related economic development opportunities.
-By 1987, Kalt, in collaboration with Professor Stephen Cornell from Harvard’s Department of Sociology, had established the Harvard Project on American Indian Economic Development (“Harvard Project” or “Project”).
-Located at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School, the Project aims to identify effective strategies for strengthening the economies, social conditions, institutions, and cultures of Indigenous communities, as well as to understand what does not work.
-Through its teaching, pro bono advising, service, and collaborations, the Project strives to make its research findings valuable to leaders, policymakers, and managers in Indigenous affairs.
+By 1987, Kalt, in collaboration with Professor Stephen Cornell from Harvard’s Department of Sociology, had established the Harvard Project on American Indian Economic Development at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School.